MaruvkaLab/Monastery/README.md

-Abbot is the code for the Principal Server of Project Texas
+Abbot is the code for the Principle Server of Project Texas
-Monk is the code for the worker nodes for Project Texas
+worker_nodes is the code for the google cloud MSMuTect worker nodes
-Choir is the code to go from histograms to mutations Essene is the SNV worker node code
+cluster_calculate_mutations is the code to calculate mutations from histograms on the condor cluster snvs_worker_node is the code for the gcloud SNV workers node principal_server holds the code for the coordinating servers for both
-Scroll is the SNV principal server code
-Yes, I went overboard on the funny names

 Abbot is named Abbot since it 'governs' the running of Project Texas and Greg Abbot is the governor of Texas.
-Monk is named Monk because an Abbot is the head of a monastery, and Monks work in monasteries Choir is named choir since it runs on the technion cluster and a cluster is a 'choir' of computers
-The entire project is named monastery because Abbots and Monks work in monasteries
 Currently under development